anchore/enterprise-client-go/pkg/enterprise/docs/SystemConfiguration.md

 ### NewSystemConfiguration

-`func NewSystemConfiguration(key string, value SystemConfigurationValue, ) *SystemConfiguration`
+`func NewSystemConfiguration(key string, value NullableSystemConfigurationValue, ) *SystemConfiguration`

 NewSystemConfiguration instantiates a new SystemConfiguration object This constructor will assign default values to properties that have it defined,